 In general, the choice of chapter is not yours to make but is governed by the “bankruptcy means test.”
 If your monthly overhead (mortgage or rent + insurance + taxes, etc.) exceeds your monthly net income, then you may qualify for a Chapter 7.
 If your monthly net income exceeds your monthly overhead, then you qualify for a Chapter 13.
 This still means you must now pass the means test.

 Many individuals file Chapter 7 bankruptcy, but it’s not always your choice, as one must qualify.
-The debtor receives a discharge of most unsecured debts within several months of filing the case.
+The consumer bankruptcy debtor receives a discharge of most unsecured debts within several months of filing the case.
 If the debtor’s income appears high enough to permit some repayment of debt, the trustee or the court may move to dismiss the case for “substantial abuse”.
 The theory is that to permit someone with the ability to repay to file Chapter 7 and avoid repayment abuses the bankruptcy system.
 This is termed “substantial abuse” – catch phrase with the U.S. Congress.

 It is important to know what the legal form of the business is if your debt is mixed business and consumer.
 Corporations and partnerships can file Chapter 7 and Chapter 11; the choice depends on whether the business can be reorganized in Chapter 11 or will be liquidated in Chapter 7.
 Bankruptcy treats sole proprietorships as just one kind of asset of the individual who owns them.
 Consequently, the owner of a troubled business must file an individual bankruptcy, including all of his assets and liabilities, personal and business, to obtain bankruptcy court protection.